siran/writing/books/A New Arithmetic/A New Arithmetic - 000a For Teachers.md

 If we invent the label "negative-apple," then one negative-apple is still one positive unit of that kind.
 The sign belongs to the kind or direction.
 The unit that exists is positive.

 The same is true for debt.
 A child may owe an apple, but the owing is not a negative apple.
 The owing is a real relation.
-Debt `D` is a positive value:
+Debt `D` is a positive future claim:

 ```text
 D = d^2
 ```

-Its difference is phase.
-Debt is positive value applied in the future.
+Debt is value assigned to future settlement.
 It exists positively as a promise, claim, memory, or record.
 The minus sign is a bookkeeping mark placed on one side of the relation.

 This does not mean negative symbols are useless.
 It means they should be introduced honestly: